I often refer to myself as the unluckiest traveler in the world.

-Back when I had been travelling solo for just a few months, I found myself in Shanghai where I was scammed on my very first day.
-The infamous Shanghai Tea Scam is well-known, I’d even read about it before arriving, but my scammers were so sneaky that they had me fooled from the second they approached me.
-What followed was an extremely expensive cup of tea, an attempt to rob me and my fist flailing about in one of the girls’ faces.
+Back when I had been travelling solo for just a few months, I flew to Shanghai and was scammed on my very first day.
+The infamous Shanghai Tea Scam is well-known — I’d even read about it in my hostel, but my scammers were so sneaky that they had me fooled from the second they approached me.
+What followed was an extremely expensive cup of tea, an attempt to rob me and my hand flailing in one of the girls’ faces.

 My lovely friend Ally allowed me to stay in her Hong Kong apartment for the week that I was there and how did I repay her?
-By snapping the only key to her apartment in half, by spending hours trying to explain to the Chinese doorman that I needed a locksmith, by paying for a new lock and realising I didn’t have enough money – and when I went to the ATM realising that all of my cards were blocked, by having the toothless doorman hand me some sweets and then stroke his hand up my leg in an attempt to calm me down.
+By snapping the only key to her apartment in half, trying to explain to the Chinese doorman that I needed a locksmith, by paying for a new lock and realising I didn’t have enough money – and when I went to the ATM realising that my card had been blocked.

-I had been shopping on Khao San Road with my friend Jen when we decided it would be a great idea to get an oil massage.
+I had been shopping in Bangkok with my friend Jen when we decided it would be a great idea to get an oil massage.
 We went with the cheapest place we could find and ended up in a shady room with some elderly women who insisted we were totally naked for the massage.
 Unsure if this was the protocol for Thai massages, we obliged.
-Half-way through the massage I found myself having a ten minute long, extremely awkward, boob massage, which was followed up with a quick poke in my vagina.
+Half-way through the massage I found myself having a ten minute long, extremely awkward, boob massage, which was followed up with a, um, poke.
 Was it an accident?
 Did she slip?
 Had I just been violated?
-I will never know…
+The massage ended soon afterwards

 The monkeys of Monkey Forest may look cute but they are evil, evil creatures.
 After picking up some drinks at a nearby shop, I happily skipped through the forest only to have monkeys leap at me and steal my drinks.
 When I tried to retrieve them, these hardened beasts came charging at me with determination in their eyes and a desire to sink their teeth into my leg.